veertuinc/anklet/docs/running-multiple-instances.md

 ### Redis Database

-Both instances can share the same Redis database.
+Both instances can share the same Redis database (see below).
 However, by default, job queues are namespaced by owner (e.g., `anklet/jobs/github/queued/org1` vs `anklet/jobs/github/queued/org2`), so there are no conflicts.

 ### Anka CLI